Plong-Wasin/line-drive-saver/README.md

-# Line bot Geb file
+# Line bot save file

 ## About

-This is a line bot that can be save files to google drive.
+This is a line bot that can save the file to the Google Drive.

 ## How to use